Upgrade to Babel 7

 See the proposal for Template Literals Revision.

-It cause Babel 6 to throw Bad character escape sequence (5:6)
+It causes Babel 6 to throw Bad character escape sequence (5:6).

 tag`\unicode and \u{55}`;